incognitopotato/forecast/README.md

 ```
 ## To Run Prod Server
 ```
+# Will run on localhost:3000
 npm run server
 ```
 ## To Build and Run On Prod Server
 ```
+# Will run on localhost:3000
 npm run prod
 ```
 ## To Run Tests